SarekTest/Sarek/README.md

 # Simple AOP framework for aspects with around advice via ByteBuddy

+### TODO & disclaimer

+***This file is outdated and needs to be completely rewritten because dependency names have changed after a refactoring.
+So have class names and features. stay tuned for an update.***

 ## How to use

 Build via `mvn install` in order to deploy the artifact to your local Maven repository.
 This is necessary because the